ppetrid/yawd-elfinder/docs/ref/settings.rst

 list must be a dictionary containing at least a ``pattern`` key and one or more of the ``read``, ``write``, ``locked`` and ``hidden`` properties.
 Any filename will be validated against the ``pattern`` and if a match is found, the permission rules will be applied.
+The first match is retunrf.

 For example, to hide and lock the default thumbnails directory (to prevent viewing and deleting the directory), you could set this to::